Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 start` ([for `step = 1` and `start`, `stop` nonnegative](sanity-check)),
 unless you are sure that the length of the input is at least that.
 This is rather the *maximum* length of the slice.
-It could end up slicing something smaller.
+It could end up slicing something smaller.[^ndindex-calculations-footnote]

-ndindex can help in calculations here:  `len(ndindex.Slice(...))` can be used to compute the *maximum* length of a slice.
-If the shape or length of the input is known, `len(ndindex.Slice(...).reduce(shape))` will compute the true length of the slice (see {meth}`ndindex.Slice.__len__` and {meth}`ndindex.Slice.reduce`).
-Of course, if you already have a list or a NumPy array, you can just slice it and check the shape.[^slicing-inexpensive-footnote]

-[^slicing-inexpensive-footnote]: Slicing a NumPy array always produces a [view on the array](views-vs-copies), so it is a very inexpensive operation.
+[^ndindex-calculations-footnote]: ndindex can help in calculations here:
+{meth}`len(ndindex.Slice(...)) <ndindex.Slice.__len__>` can be used to compute the *maximum* length of a slice.
+If the shape or length of the input is known, {meth}`len(ndindex.Slice(...).reduce(shape)) <ndindex.Slice.reduce>` will compute the true length of the slice.
+Of course, if you already have a list or a NumPy array, you can just slice it and check the shape.
+Slicing a NumPy array always produces a [view on the array](views-vs-copies), so it is a very inexpensive operation.
 Slicing a `list` does make a copy, but it's a shallow copy so it isn't particularly expensive either.

 The clipping behavior of slices also means that you cannot rely on runtime checks for out-of-bounds slices.
 Simply put, there is no such thing as an "out-of-bounds slice".
 If you really want a bounds check, you have to do it manually.

-There's a cute trick you can sometimes use that takes advantage of this behavior.
+There's a cute trick you can sometimes use that takes advantage of clipping.
 By using a slice that selects a single element instead of an integer index, you can avoid `IndexError` when the index is out-of-bounds.
 For example, suppose you want to want to implement a quick script with a rudimentary optional command line argument (without the hassle of [argparse](https://docs.python.org/3/library/argparse.html)).
 This can be done by manually parsing `sys.argv`, which is a list of the arguments of passed at the command line, including the filename.
 For example, `python script.py arg1